LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 * This link takes you straight to [Apple Developer account](https://developer.apple.com) to sign up

 ### Find <code>TEAMID</code>

+You should sign in to your account before starting.
+There will be links to take you to specific pages; if you are not already logged in, you will be required to log in before you can go to that page.

 - Open this link: [Apple developer portal page](https://developer.apple.com/account).
 - Click `Account` in the top menu bar